wavefrontHQ/docs/pages/doc/alerts.md

 --->

-### Step 4: View Alert History
+### Step 4: View Alert Version History

+To access the version alert history, click the ellipsis icon on the left of the alert in the Alerts Browser and click **Versions**.

 <table style="width: 100%;">
 <tbody>
 <tr>
 <td width="60%">
 <br/>
-Alert history shows:
+Alert version history shows:
 <ul>
 <li>The changes that have been made to an alert over time.</li>
 <li>Which user made the changes.</li>
 <li>The date and time the changes were made.</li>
 <li>A description of the changes.</li></ul>
 You can revert back to a past alert version or clone a past alert version.
-<br/><br/>
-To access the alert history, click the ellipsis icon on the left of the alert in the Alerts Browser and click <strong>Versions</strong>.
+<br/><br/>.
 </td>
 <td width="40%"><img src="images/alert_history.png" alt="alert history selected in menu"></td>
 </tr>